mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ## Pay promptly

 [Who Pays Writers](http://whopayswriters.com) is a crowdsourced collection of freelancers' working experiences.
 Promptness of payment is one of the strongest factors in these reviews.
-Writers value clients who pay the freelancer their total fee soon after they deliver the work.
+Writers value clients who pay the freelancer in full soon after the work completes.

-To maintain a healthy relationship with your freelancers, be clear about when they should expect payment, and ensure that you meet those expectations.
+To maintain a healthy relationship with your freelancers, define when they should expect payment, and meet those expectations.
 On freelancing platforms like Upwork, this is straightforward, as you simply need to approve hours when prompted.
 If you're working with a writer directly, you'll have to apply more diligence.

 When I pay writers directly (rather than through a freelancing platform), I ask them to enter their hours in a shared [Google Sheets spreadsheet](https://docs.google.com/spreadsheets/d/1LDMdzBiNDkiL3EdsOhP9yxDETjcXaRlAXV03Cd6gViI/edit?usp=sharing).